 “NEVER FEAR… AGENT VAL IS HERE!”
-Hopefully, by the time you finish reading this page, you’ll feel free from your fears and ready to find your dream home. ~Val~
+Hopefully, by the time you finish reading this page, you’ll feel free of your fears and ready to find your dream home. ~Val~

-Here are a few “Fear Factors” when considering a home purchase.
+Here are a few common “Fear Factors” when considering a home purchase.
 I’ll address each one…

 - Do I qualify?

 - Will I find the right home?

 - When is the right time to buy?

 - What if I change my mind AFTER I make my offer?

 - Am I buying a “Money Pit?”

 - Am I offering too much for the home of my dreams?